Editing

 :fir :first :fir[st][!] [++opt] [+cmd] Other name for ":rewind".

-:la :last :la[st] [++opt] [+cmd] Start editing the last file in the argument list.
+:la :last ]A :la[st] [++opt] [+cmd] Start editing the last file in the argument list.
 This fails when changes have been made and Vim does not want to abandon the current buffer.
 Also see ++opt and +cmd.

 :la[st]! [++opt] [+cmd] Start editing the last file in the argument list.
 Discard any changes to the buffer.
 Also see ++opt and +cmd.